Skip to content

 Where Does AI Deliver the Most ROI in SAP CX?

-The 53% of SAP executives who identified customer service as the highest-value gen AI use case are backed by the data (IBM IBV, 2024).
+The 53% of SAP executives who identified customer service as the highest-value gen AI use case have the data to back it up (IBM IBV, 2024).
 Service automation consistently delivers the fastest, most measurable returns.
-But it’s not the only area worth measuring.
+But it’s not the only area worth your attention.

 SAP’s Q4 2025 release documented specific agent results: